danitrave/SCALT/docs/source/mutual_info.rst

    python3 SCALT_merge.py custom

 By default, it is assumed that 100 bootstrap samples are available and that each cell type specific list of genes in the custom directory has 100 genes.
-Moreover, ensembl ids are assumed and the final name of the report withb be **mutual_information_diagnose.txt**.
+Moreover, ensembl ids are assumed and the final name of the report with be **mutual_information_diagnose.txt**.

 If the **gene symbol** is present in the cell type specific lists of genes, the notation must be specified as follows: